Jeffrey Pullicino Orlando: Notable campaigns

 Pullicino Orlando has been involved in a number of notable campaigns.
 He successfully campaigned against the establishment of a cement plant in the central part of the island which could have had a detrimental impact on his constituents' health, a waste landfill next to the prehistoric temples of Mnajdra and an underground museum which could have potentially damaged St John's Co-Cathedral in Valletta.
 He had the wide support of civil society on these issues.
 These campaigns often brought him at odds with big business concerns.
+His efforts in the environmental field were given formal recognition when he was awarded the title of 'Green Politician of the Year' in 2002 by Nature Trust (Malta).

 He militated against abortion in the Parliamentary Assembly of the Council of Europe.[1]
 He campaigned for the introduction of divorce in Malta in 2011 (2011 Maltese divorce referendum).
 He set up what was probably the only political movement in Maltese history to include individuals hailing from all parts of the political spectrum - Moviment IVA ghad-Divorzju, IVA ghaz-zwieg (The pro-divorce movement).
 This movement successfully campaigned against the joint might of the Nationalist Party in Government and the Church.

 He also campaigned for gay rights and was instrumental in the introduction of legislation regulating In Vitro Fertilisation in Malta.
 Militating in favour of such controversial issues in predominantly Catholic Malta has made him the target of conservative journalists and columnists.
 Threats to his family have also been reported.

 He set up the Anti-Cyberharassment Alliance in August 2013, together with a number of prominent individuals such as the former Chairperson of the pro-divorce movement, former Parliamentary Secretary Deborah Schembri, and former minister Jesmond Mugliett.
 The Alliance successfully put the issues of Cyberharassment and Cyberbullying on the national agenda.